Natale-F/Computer-Vision-on-World-of-Warcraft-s-images/README.md

 :-------------------------:|:-------------------------:
 <img src="https://wow.zamimg.com/uploads/screenshots/normal/427531-humain.jpg" width="500" height="400"> | <img src="https://wow.zamimg.com/uploads/screenshots/normal/438665-orc.jpg" width="500" height="400">

-We can clearly distinguish differences between these characters as a human (skin colour, texture, face, ...).
+We can clearly distinguish differences between these characters as a human (skin colour, texture, face, size, ...).
 The purpose of this project is to work and use some Data Sciences skills with a fun and personal subject in order to allow an AI algorithm to identify these characteristics that we naturally distinguish.

 **Enjoy it !**